neongreen13/common-Spanish-words/README.md

 - https://github.com/yellow11marie/common-Spanish-words/blob/master/Lyrics_Genius_All.ipynb

 # Text Cleaning
--describe what i did here ...
-Initial text analysis has been performed on a sample of four Latin song lyrics.

-Text analysis includes two phases: the first runs descriptive statistics on the lyrics and identifies the the word count, unique word count, and their frequencies.
-The second phase uses SpaCy Spanish to divide the lyrics into various parts of speech, including nouns, verbs, pronouns, stopwords, etc. It also lemmatizes the verbs down to their root form and drop duplicates.
+From the dataset of songs, the text was cleaned and processed.
+Initial descriptive statistics were run, rendering a list of 26,977 Spanish words found in 1,054 songs from 2006 to 2018.
+Next, the lyrics were separated into the different parts of speech using a national language processor, SpaCy, to identify nouns, verbs, pronouns, stopwords, etc. SpaCy was also used to lemmatize the nouns and verbs.
+Lemmatization is the process of reducing nouns to their singular form, thus dropping the plural form as a duplicate, and retaining only the root infinitive verb by discarding various conjugations.

 - https://github.com/yellow11marie/common-Spanish-words/blob/master/Spanish_Words_Dataset.ipynb

 # Analysis of Findings
 Qualitative Review of List Comparison:
    - There are only 105 word similarities between the 250 Lyrics corpus and the original 250 Spanish key and 149 word differences.
 Based on word frequency, the lists are not very similar.
    - The Lyrics corpus had to be cleaned to exclude English words, numbers, proper names, and some slang.
 This corpus did not include lemmatized nouns and verbs, thus containing similar and/or repatiitve words and meanings.
 The Lyrics corpus also contains a handful of nouns that refer to sex, love, and relationships (as was expected and supports the hypothesis).
 For exmaple, heart, love, lips, body, kiss, mouth, bed, etc. This accounted for roughly 25 of the 149 difference in the Lyrics corpus (16.7%).